!-- Facebook Pixel Code -->

 -Just before his Janam, Baby Krishna is given a traditional bath with gangajal- holy water and milk then embellished with multiple comely dresses along with accessories.

 -Luscious sweetmeats and mouth-watering delicacies are also made for bhog and prasad during the birth celebration and are eaten after the Janam exuberance.

 -During Lord’s Birth gaiety- Krishna Janamasthmi, the most revered Hindu divinity-Laddo Gopala is adorned with beauteous outfits and various ornaments including flower tiara, bangles, anklets, flutes and some other.

-Krishna Janamasthmi is a birth commemoration of the God who is not only famous for his humanity and good deeds but also memorialized for playing an absolute essential role on the battle field of Kurukshetra during ‘The Mahabharata’ War.
+Krishna Janamasthmi is a birth commemoration of the God who is not only famous for his humanity and good deeds but also memorialized for playing an absolutely essential role on the battlefield of Kurukshetra during ‘The Mahabharata’ War.

 To know more about Lord Krishna, read these